KEILKRAFT K6 RESTORATION

 We decided to start with dismantling the original piston assembly and manufacturing a new con rod and piston.

-All our replacement conrods feature lube hole in both the top and bottom bearing to ensure good lubrication and long life.
+All our replacement conrods feature a lube hole in both the top and bottom bearing to ensure good lubrication and long life.

 Here is the cylinder liner all cleaned and rebored ,lapped and ready for the new piston assembly to be final fitted and reassembled onto the rest of the engine.